PieterjanRobbe/GaussianRandomFields.jl/docs/src/tutorial.md

 grf = GaussianRandomField(cov, KarhunenLoeve(6), nodes, elements)
 ```

-The eigenfunctions in the decomposition are now *cut out* versions of the eigeinfunctions defined on the surrounding box.
+The eigenfunctions in the decomposition are now *cut out* versions of the eigenfunctions defined on the surrounding box.

 ```julia
 x = view(nodes, :, 1)